daipham1210/daipham1210/_posts/2022-10-06-how-to-logout-with-jwt.md

 This solutions's drawback is it make the authentication verification slow.
 We have to query the blacklist on every API call.
 Therefore, we will move to a new way to handle this situation.

 ## 3. Use a refresh token
 In this solution, when the user logs in, the server issues a both short-lived JWT (the access token), and a long-lived refresh token.
-Refresh token will be store on the database to manage  When a user is granted access, both of these tokens are sent to the client.
+Refresh token will be store on the database to manage its state.
+When a user is granted access, both of these tokens are sent to the client.
 We also create a JWT refresh API endpoint that the client can call before the expiry of the JWT.

 When the user attempts to access a resource, they send the JWT access token along with every request.
 When the JWT expires, the client then uses the refresh token to request a new JWT and a new refresh token.
 This process is known as refresh token rotation.